-Hugo’s loved books from a very early age but didn’t show any interest to decipher them himself before he went to school.
+Hugo’s loved books from a very early age.
+Yet he didn’t show any interest to decipher letters for himself, despite my efforts, before he went to school.

-I know he wasn’t ready to start reading before he did.
+I know he wasn’t ready to start reading before he had to at school.

-When he did start at school, aged 5, he was a child who has struggled with English being taught in a phonetic way, instead of through syllables.
+When he did start at school, aged 5, he was a child who has struggled with English being taught in through phonetics, instead of through syllables.
 It defies his way of thinking, his logic.

-Circumstances have meant I haven’t had the chance to consistently support him with an alternative method .
+Circumstances have meant I haven’t had the chance to consistently support him with an alternative method, based on syllables.

 Now, I feel, he has matured a lot and is ready to buckle down and crack this vital skill.

-However, the most important factor, for us, is that Hugo has, in the past year, matured to a point where he is truly motivated by rewards.
+The most important factor, for us on this journey, however, is that Hugo has, in the past year, matured to a point where he is truly motivated by rewards.
 Whereas before, he was happy to get gold stars, but the promise of reward didn’t give motivation to power on through difficulty.
 He now gets excited about the rewards and will push through to get them .
 We have 2 forms of reward- pocket money and a reading reward chart.

 We started on this path just over a month ago.
 In order to get him reading better and faster we are doing 3 things:

-- Assessing whether his difficulty with reading may stem from dyslexia (which sadly is only looked at in most school systems at a later age, by which the child is discouraged, labelled as lazy, mediocre and so on.)
+1) Assessing whether his difficulty with reading may stem from dyslexia (which sadly is only looked at in most school systems at a later age, by which the child is discouraged, labelled as lazy, mediocre and so on.)
 We have asked the school to have him officially assessed for dyslexia by a specialist speech and language therapist.

 Daily routine of reading practice

-In the past this has been the main stumbling block: Hugo would resist sitting down with me to read his homework books brought home which would escalate into an argument whether I used a carrot or a stick.
+In the past this has been the main stumbling block: Hugo would resist sitting down with me to read his homework books brought home.
+This would escalate into an argument whether I used a carrot or a stick.